narimanawny78/narimanawny78/README.md

 ## 🎯 What Makes Me Different

-- 🎨 **UI Imagination** - I don't just code interfaces, I envision them.
-Every project is an opportunity to create something beautiful and intuitive
+- 💪 **Strong Frontend Foundation** - Proficient in modern frameworks like React and Angular with solid JavaScript/TypeScript skills
-- 🔄 **Full Stack Understanding** - While specializing in frontend, I understand the full picture with Node.js and Laravel experience
+- 🔄 **Full Stack Understanding** - Backend experience with Node.js and Laravel gives me a complete development perspective
-- 🚀 **Modern Frameworks** - Proficient in both React and Angular ecosystems
+- 🎨 **Design-minded Developer** - I have a good eye for UI and enjoy creating interfaces that look great and work smoothly
 - 🤝 **Collaborative Spirit** - Strong teamwork and communication skills honed through ITI's collaborative environment
-- 📚 **Continuous Learner** - Always exploring new technologies and design patterns
+- 📚 **Continuous Learner** - Always exploring new technologies and best practices in frontend development

 ## 🌟 Current Focus